Cairns Premier Reef & Island Tours Frequently Asked Reef Questions & Answers

 How many hours are we out there?

-You have over 4 ½ hours to experience the reef and island.
+You have over 4 ½ hours to snorkel and dive the reef and explore or relax on the island.

 What time do you return?